More games at WuGames.ioSponsoredDiscover free browser games — play instantly, no download, no sign-up.Play

 • Geography and science education

-No app installation needed, works directly in browser.
-Completely free and secure.
+No app installation needed, works directly in the browser.
+All sensor data stays on your device — nothing is uploaded.

 Key Features

-• Beautiful visual compass rose with 8 cardinal directions: N, NE, E, SE, S, SW, W, NW
+• Visual compass rose with 8 cardinal directions: N, NE, E, SE, S, SW, W, NW

 • Fullscreen mode for convenient outdoor use

-• Compatible with most smartphones and tablets with magnetometer
+• Compatible with most smartphones and tablets that expose a magnetometer to the browser

 Tips for Most Accurate Results